EmilStenstrom/django-components/docs/guides/devguides/slots_and_blocks.md

 2. Slot and block

-    So if you have a template `abc.html` like so:
+    If you have a template `abc.html` like so:

     ```django
     <div>